egor-tensin/windows-home/README.md

 ===========================

 Personal configuration files for various Windows apps.
-They are maintained in this repository and synced across different machines using [config-links].
+They are maintained in this repository and shared across different machines using [config-links].

 [config-links]: https://github.com/egor-tensin/config-links